Lexington (automobile): Origins

 The Lexington Motor Company was founded in 1909 in Lexington, Kentucky, by Kinzea Stone, a Kentucky race horse promoter from Georgetown, Kentucky.
 Several months later, the company outgrew its building.

-In 1910, a group of Connersville businessmen noted the community had too much tied up in the buggy and carriage industry, which was being displaced by the growing use of the automobile.
+In 1910, a group of Connersville businessmen noted the community had too much tied up in the carriage-making industry, which was being displaced by the growing use of the automobile.
 The group enticed the infant Lexington Motor Car Company to relocate from Lexington to a new plant at 800 West 18th Street in the McFarlan industrial park, with headquarters at 1950 Columbia Avenue.
 John C. Moore, the company's chief engineer, immediately started on improvements to the Lexington to keep the company ahead of its competition.
 His 1911 multiple exhaust was reported to give 30 percent more power on less fuel.
 Each cylinder had a separate exhaust.
 Dual exhaust pipes and mufflers were used.

 The company entered both the Glidden Tour and Indianapolis 500 in 1912.